Information about Sodium Valproate

 Frequently asked questions for Sodium Valproate

-Q. I have been taking Sodium Valproate for a year, and I did not have any episode of seizure during this time.
-For how long should I take it to cure my epilepsy completely?
+Q. For how long should I take it to cure my epilepsy completely?

 Sodium Valproate does not cure your condition, it only prevents the seizures from occurring.
 Therefore, you will have to keep on taking it, maybe for years.
 Consult your doctor if face any problems while taking this medicine.

 Q. What happens if I stop taking Sodium Valproate?

 You should not stop taking Sodium Valproate suddenly.
 It should be discontinued gradually.
 Stopping it suddenly may increase the chances of recurrence of seizures.
 Always consult your doctor if you feel the need to stop taking this medicine.

 Q. I have gained weight after I started using Sodium Valproate.
 Is it because of this medicine?
 What should I do?